Amiche02/StatML-From-Maths-Theory-to-Practice/README.md

 # 📘 **StatML: From Maths Theory to Practice**

+---

 **StatML: From Maths Theory to Practice** is a comprehensive, interactive guide designed for learners who want to master the mathematical foundations of **Statistics** and **Machine Learning** and apply them practically using Python.
-This document serves as a step-by-step roadmap for your learning journey.
+This document is not only a step-by-step roadmap for your learning journey but also a personal project created to deepen my understanding of the mathematics behind statistics and machine learning.
+It is a reflection of my learning process, aimed at building a strong foundation through practice and documentation.
 ---

 ## 🌟 **Table of Contents**